Module TerrainFilter

 Figure 1: Iterative robust interpolation; (a) initial surface + weight function; (b) surface after 1st iteration; (c) final surface and classified terrain and off-terrain points

-In order to classify large unpenetrable objects like houses and factory buildings, robust interpolation is embedded in hierarchic approach (Pfeifer et al., 2001; Pfeifer and Mandlburger, 2018).
-The (spatial) hierarchy is implemented in Module TerrainFilter by specifying the smallest unit via parameter robustInterpolation.gridSize and the number of hierarchy levels via parameter robustInterpolation.pyramidLevels.
+In order to classify large unpenetrable objects like houses and factory buildings, robust interpolation is embedded in a hierarchic approach (Pfeifer et al., 2001; Pfeifer and Mandlburger, 2018).
+The (spatial) hierarchy is implemented in Module TerrainFilter by specifying the smallest unit \(gs_0\) via parameter robustInterpolation.gridSize and the number of hierarchy levels via parameter robustInterpolation.pyramidLevels.
 The edge lengths of a (regular) grid cell in the subsequent hierachy level is twice as large as the grid cell of the current level.
-Thus, the grid size of the coarsest hierachy level \(gs_{n-1}\) computes to \(2^{n-1}\), with \(n\)=robustInterpolation.pyramidLevels.
+Thus, the grid size of the coarsest hierachy level \(gs_{n-1}\) computes to \(gs_02^{n-1}\), with \(n\)=robustInterpolation.pyramidLevels.
 Thus, choose the number of pyramid/hierachy levels such that the largest building is smaller than \(gs_{n-1}\).
 For robustInterpolation.pyramidLevels=4, Figure 2 illustrates the hierarchic grid structure.

 Hierarchic filtering starts with the coarsest pyramid level, and in each but the finest level the following steps are performed (cf. Figure 3):